neilhudson/demo-scene/cp-all-in-one-ibmmq/README.md

 make build
 make cluster
 # wait a minute for cluster to spinup
-# Confluent Kafka cluster can be at localhost:9021/
+# Confluent Kafka cluster can be found at localhost:9021/
 ```

 ## Make the topics and connectors